 As a general rule, the judge's decision is announced and issued the day of the hearing.
 However, it does not take effect for ten days.

-There is one legal adoption agency in Ukraine: the government-operated Ukraine State Department for Adoption and Protection of Children’s Rights (SDAPCR) in Kiev.
-The SDAPCR is the only organization, which may legally show photos or files of available children and help you identify a child for adoption.
-In order to identify a child for adoption, the parents must first have their application and dossier approved by the SDAPCR in Kiev.
-The SDAPCR will then send an appointment for the parents to appear.
+The Ministry of Social Policy (MSP) is the Central Authority for adoption from Ukraine.
+The Ministry of Social Policy (MSP) is the only organization, which may legally show photos or files of available children and help you identify a child for adoption.
+In order to identify a child for adoption, the parents must first have their application and dossier approved by the The Ministry of Social Policy (MSP) in Kiev.
+The Ministry of Social Policy (MSP) will then send an appointment for the parents to appear.
 Parents must travel in person to Ukraine to identify their child and to attend the court hearing.